-Age The incidence of hepatocellular cancer increases with age.
+The incidence of hepatocellular cancer increases with age.
 The mean age at diagnosis is 53 years in Asia and 67 years in the United States.

-A large 5-year randomized study performed in China has confirmed that treatment of chronic hepatitis B infection with the antiviral lamivudine not only decreases the risk of progression to cirrhosis of the liver but also decreases the rate of progression to hepatocellular cancer.
-Treated patients had a 3.9% risk of hepatocellular cancer over 5 years, compared with 7.4% for those in the placebo group (hazard ratio: 0.49; P = .047).
+A large 5-year randomized study performed in China has confirmed that treatment of chronic HBV infection with the antiviral agent lamivudine (Epivir) not only decreases the risk of progression to cirrhosis of the liver but also decreases the rate of progression to hepatocellular cancer.
+Treated patients had a 3.9% risk of hepatocellular cancer over 5 years, compared with 7.4% for those in the placebo group (hazard ratio [HR] = 0.49; P = .047).
 It remains controversial whether antiviral therapy with ribavirin (Copegus, Rebetol) and interferon or newer treatments such as Harvoni, a fixed-dose combination of ledipasvir, a hepatitis C virus (HCV) NS5A (nonstructural protein 5A) inhibitor, and sofosbuvir (Sovaldi), an HCV nucleotide analog NS5B (nonstructural protein 5B) polymerase inhibitor, decreases the risk of hepatocellular carcinoma in cirrhotic patients with HCV infection who achieve a sustained virologic response.
 If there is any benefit to therapy in such cases, it appears to be small.

 Presently, no organization recommends routine screening of average-risk, asymptomatic adults for liver, gallbladder, and biliary tract cancers.